-About a month ago, I cautioned readers to avoid swiping the credit card before applying for a mortgage.
+A while back, I cautioned readers to avoid swiping the credit card before applying for a mortgage.

-Increase Your Credit Limits
+Increase the Credit Limits on Your Credit Cards

 - One quick and easy way to boost your credit scores is to increase your available credit

-- Simply ask your credit card issuers for credit line increases and your utilization will go down
+- Simply ask your credit card issuers for credit line increases online or by phone

 This is something that is very easy (and fast) to accomplish thanks to the many credit card management tools now at our fingertips.

 If you visit just about any credit card issuer’s website, you should be able to find an area to increase your credit limit online.